koalagang/kudos/README.md

 run sbctl enroll-keys --microsoft shutdown now
 # boot into the BIOS again and enable secure boot
-# you should probably also set a BIOS password
+# you should also set a BIOS password (not strictly required but strongly recommended)
 # then boot back into your NixOS system and run the final command
 bootctl status # check that secure boot has successfully been enabled
 ```